Mangere United: Derby

-While there are many other football clubs in close proximity to the club, a loose derby exists with Onehunga-Mangere United due to name and location similarities between the clubs.
-In the derby context, Mangere United is known as Onehunga-Mangere United's cousins from the valley (Onehunga-Mangere United's home ground being on top of an extinct volcano).
+A loose derby exists with Onehunga-Mangere United due to name and location similarities between the clubs.
+In the derby context, Mangere United is known as Onehunga-Mangere's cousins from the valley (Onehunga-Mangere's home ground being on the top of an extinct volcano).

 Interesting facts

 Mangere United's war cry commences before each game without fail.
-It includes all players entering into a huddle immediately prior to kick off on the field each player placing one hand in the centre and counting down from 3 to then yell "Mangere!" while thrusting hands into the sky.
+It includes all players entering into a huddle, placing one hand in the centre and yell "Mangere".
 It is, along with Central United and South Auckland Rangers, the last remaining ethnic club in Auckland.
-Despite this, the club welcomes players of all nationalities and includes several players of non Fijian origin on its roster.

-The lingua franca spoken by the players during games is Fijian Hindi with English generally only spoken to players of a non Fijian origin.
+The lingua franca spoken by the players during games is Fijian Hindi, with English generally spoken to players of a non Fijian origin.

 The club was set for promotion to the Lotto Sport Italia NRFL Division 1 when it played the 2009 promotion match with Papatoetoe AFC.
-In spectacular fashion, over half of the first team roster made themselves unavailable after accepting invitations to play in a Fijian-Indian football tournament in Los Angeles, United States on the same weekend.
+Over half of the first team roster made themselves unavailable after accepting invitations to play in a Fijian-Indian football tournament in Los Angeles on the same weekend.
 Not surprisingly, the club lost out on promotion.

-The team always says a pray in a huddle in the changing room before each game.

-The year 2009 was a season of sorts.
-After losing 8 games in the first round and sitting second to last at the wrong end of the standings, relegation looked inevitable.
-The signing of Kindness Agwu and David Firisua plus the newly found form of Justin Fredickson and Safraz Ali marked a turn-around for the club.
-The team went on an amazing 14 games undefeated (drawing only twice) to close out the season in 4th place.